word cloud by wordle.net |

 Progressive Enhancement

 Knowing Progressive Enhancement is now a must for modern Front End developers.
 It is not about the knowledge to implement websites exactly the same across browsers anymore, but ability to leverage the capability of each browser to provide the best experience on it.
-This requires developers to know how to use caniuse.com, Modernizr, html5boilerplate as well as knowing when a polyfill / fallback is required.
+This requires developers to know how to use caniuse.com, Modernizr, html5boilerplate as well as knowing when a polyfill / fallback is required.- Progressive Enhancement 2.0 by Nicholas Zakas, this is one of my eye-openers to PE

 UI Skills Set